Flat Holography & Holographic Renormalization: Scalar Field: Scalar field in Euclidean space

 \section{Scalar field in Euclidean space}

-In this appendix, we run the holographic renormalization procedure for the free scalar field in Euclidean spacetimes.
-The benefit of the Euclidean setting is that in contrast to the Lorentzian setting, we have proper divergencies without an $i\epsilon$ prescription.
-In the following, we will show how the divergencies fo the on-shell action are canceled by the counterterms.
-The renormalization for the canonical momentum follows analogously.
+In this appendix, we run the holographic renormalization procedure for the free scalar field in Euclidean space (using $(\tau,r)$-coordinates defined in \eqref{eq:metrictaur}).
+The benefit of the Euclidean setting is that we have proper divergences without the need of imposing an $i\epsilon$ prescription, in contrast to the Lorentzian version of the computation.
+In the following, we show how the divergences of the on-shell action are removed by the counterterms.
+The renormalization of the canonical momentum follows analogously.

-From the analysis of section \ref{sec:SingularitiesOfDifferentialEquations}, we got two different asymptotic expansions around $r = \infty$.
-Let us restrict to the massless case $m=0$.
-The solution can hence be written in terms of these two expansions analog to \eqref{eq:TRasymptoticFullField}